California Climate Action Corps Host Partner Application

 Section V: Host Partner Responsibilities

-Please confirm your understanding of Host Partner supervisory/administrative responsibilities and outline support and resources you will provide for the fellows.
-(Approx. 5-10 minutes to complete this section)
+Please confirm your understanding of Host Partner Requirements and Expectations, and outline the support and resources you will provide for the fellows.
+(Approx. 10 minutes to complete this section)

-Workspace Availability: All approved Host Partners must provide each fellow with a dedicated workstation in an office setting, equipped with a desk, computer, telephone, and other necessary office supplies and technology.
+Workspace Availability: All approved host partners must provide each fellow with a dedicated workstation in an office setting, equipped with a desk, computer, phone, and other necessary office supplies and technology.
 This workspace must support fellows in completing virtual trainings, timecards, reporting, and all other responsibilities required by the site and fellowship.

-Site Supervisor Responsibilities: Our program is committed to developing the next generation of climate leaders by providing a strong professional development experience for fellows.
+Site Supervisor Responsibilities: Our program is committed to developing the next generation of climate leaders by providing fellows with a strong professional development experience.
 A critical part of that experience is placing fellows under the guidance of a site supervisor who can help each fellow learn and grow.
-The primary site supervisor you listed above should work on-site with fellows to oversee daily project tasks on-site, support their professional development, and complete program administrative requirements.
-Site supervisor responsibilities are estimated to be approximately 8 hours per month per fellow, including:
+The site supervisor listed above should work on-site with fellows to oversee daily project tasks, support their professional development, and complete program administrative requirements.
+Site supervisor responsibilities are estimated to be approximately 10 hours per month per fellow, including:

 1. Recruit, screen, and interview fellow candidates to support successful placement (May-August).